 - Add a profile bio/description that covers key points about you and your experience.
 You might want to add special mentions, achievements, or past experiences/ trainees that might help increase your credibility.
-Take inspiration from other brands and businesses that you like to come up with your own bio.
+Take inspiration from other health and fitness brands and businesses that you like to come up with your own bio.
 Save your interests and quirky one-liners for your personal profiles and use the business bio section to include things that potential clients might want to know.
 You can also add a link to your website, personal profile, or any other social network that you want.

 - Do not leave any profile section unfinished.
 Fill in your business address, contact details, Google Map locations, industry, etc. All these things help people find your business on social media platforms when they want to filter their results.

 - Add relevant calls to action.
 Social media platforms let you add buttons or links to your profile through which prospects can contact you or book an appointment with you.
 Instagram and Facebook let you add a Book Now button to your profile.
 You can do this if you have an account with a partner scheduling software, like Appointy.